folio-org/docs/content/en/docs/Access/Courses/courses.md

 ## Integrations

-The Courses app can be optionally integrated with these applications:
+You can choose to integrate the Courses app with these applications:

 * EBSCO Discovery Service (EDS)
 * VuFind

 In addition, you can connect the Courses app to your learning management system using the Learning Tools Interoperability (LTI) protocol.
 There is a separate module to install for LTI support.
 For more information, see [Course Reserves - LTI connectivity](https://wiki.folio.org/display/FOLIOtips/Course+Reserves+-+LTI+connectivity).

-Each of these integrations have their own features to consider in regards to the migration of courses, sections, cross-listings, and separate courses and how they interact with FOLIO.
+Each of these integrations has specific features to consider in regards to the migration of courses, sections, cross-listings, and separate courses and how they interact with FOLIO.

 ## Searching for courses